optakt/optakt.github.io/content/knowledge/glossary.md

 Once a new block is created and inserted on the chain, the new block will have a link to the previous block, creating a chain.
 They all include the hash of the previous block except for the first one, which is called the genesis block and has a zero hash value.

+### Staking

+Staking is putting some native cryptocurrency as collateral to become a validating entity in the network.

 ### Consensus

 TODO: add